What you need to know before integrating or migrating a PingID account into a PingOne environment

 Number matching:

 In PingOne environments, number matching is configured in the MFA policy.
-Learn more in in Configuring an MFA policy for strong authentication.
+Learn more in Configuring an MFA policy for strong authentication.

 API changes